 The Bodhisatta was once a tree fairy.
 The king ordered the Bodhisatta’s tree cut down for building a new palace, and this meant the Bodhisatta would die.
 He asked the king to cut the tree down piece by piece to protect the surrounding trees, where his children lived.
 This concern for his family convinced the king to change his mind and spare the tree.

 The Bodhisatta was once a carpenter.
-His entire village moved to live on a paradise island and were told they must bury their excrement or the demons of the island would be furious.
-But while drunk they forgot and the demons flooded the island; only people who followed the Bodhisatta survived because they had built a ship out of precaution.
+His entire village moved to live on a paradise island and they were told they must bury their excrement or the demons of the island would be furious.
+But while drunk many people forgot and the demons flooded the island; only people who followed the Bodhisatta survived because they had built a ship out of precaution.

 The Bodhisatta was once a king.
 He regularly preached about good behavior to his subjects.

 The Bodhisatta was once Indra, king of the gods.
 Humans had become so wicked that none went to heaven when they died.
 So the Bodhisatta went to Earth with a giant hideous hound to scare mankind back onto the path of righteousness.